knaughten/metroms_iceshelf/README.md

 -Freshwater flux from icebergs (option ICEBERGS)

+-Read evaporation rather than compute it (option SEPARATE_EVAP)

--Non-interpolation of 12-hour ERA-Interim precipitation forcing (option PRECIP_NOINTERP)
+-Non-interpolation of 12-hour ERA-Interim precipitation forcing, and evaporation too if SEPARATE_EVAP is on (option PRECIP_NOINTERP)

 -Time-averaging of ROMS-to-CICE coupling fields over the coupling interval